fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Due dates
 All posted assignments are technically "due" on the day they are listed so that we all stay on schedule.
-An occasional late post because something urgent came up is fine.
-Repeatedly late posts will negatively impact your grade.
+An occasional late post is fine.
+Repeatedly late posts will negatively impact your grade, as your score decreases by one point per day.
+After a week, you get a zero.
+The course simply moves too quickly for much flexibility with deadlines.

 ### Video lectures
-All video lectures are posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
+All video lectures will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
 If you want announcements of new videos, please subscribe to the channel.

 ### Read/watch in order
 I list the readings/videos in the order I think it will be most useful to you.
 Usually, the earlier readings (or videos) introduce some ideas that get elaborated on in later readings.
 Going out of order can make things much more confusing, but of course you're free to work through the readings however you wish.